intelops/website/content/english/blog/securing-your-code-from-the-start/index.md

 - **Continuous Integration Triggering**: Trigger a build or continuous integration process, ensuring that each commit is automatically tested in an isolated environment.

 ## Conclusion
 Incorporating Git hooks like pre-commit, pre-push, and post-commit into your development workflow can significantly enhance the security and efficiency of your software development process.
 By automating checks and tasks, developers can catch issues early, maintain code quality, and ensure compliance with security standards, embodying the Shift-Left ethos of integrating security from the start.
-As DevSecOps continues to evolve, the adoption of these tools and practices will become increasingly crucial for developing secure, high-quality software in an efficient and collaborative environment.
+As DevSecOps continues to evolve, the adoption of these tools and practices will become increasingly crucial for developing secure, high-quality software in an efficient and collaborative environment.shell